Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: RIS-aided Multiple-Antenna NOMA Networks: Joint Active and Passive Beamformer Design

-In this design, multiple distributed RISs are deployed close to different NOMA user clusters which have been already separated by the active beamformer at the BS, as illustrated in Fig. \ref{distributed}.
+In this design, multiple distributed RISs are deployed close to different user clusters which have been already separated by the active beamformer at the BS, as illustrated in Fig. \ref{distributed}.
 More particularly, each RIS aims to \emph{enhance} the performance of one specific user cluster within its own local coverage.
-The distributed RIS enhanced design for the cluster based RIS-NOMA strategy is suitable when the users are widely distributed.
-In this case, the multiple distributed RISs can be deployed as `add-on' promoters for existing conventional NOMA networks.
+The distributed RIS-enhanced cluster-based NOMA strategy is suitable when the users are widely distributed.
+In this case, the multiple distributed RISs can be deployed as `add-on' performance enablers for existing conventional NOMA networks.
 An advantage of this setup is that the impact of a given RIS on other unintended clusters is small due to the relatively large distances.
-Due to this property, the passive beamformer design at each RIS depends mainly on the CSI of its dedicated cluster of users.
-However, the BS in the proposed distributed design has to simultaneously exchange information with multiple RISs, which introduces new challenges for the RIS control link and for protocol design especially when employing dynamic RIS configuration.
+Due to this property, the passive beamformer design at each distributed RIS depends mainly on the CSI of the users in its target cluster.
+However, the BS in this distributed design has to simultaneously exchange considerable amount of information with multiple RISs, which introduces new challenges especially when employing the dynamic RIS configuration.
+An initial performance study for the distributed RIS-enhanced cluster-based NOMA strategy is reported in~\cite{Ding2020IRS}, where several distributed RISs were deployed to serve the cell-edge users, each of which was paired with one cell-center user to form one NOMA cluster.
+By doing so, both the maximum number of successfully served users and the coverage of the BS can be improved.

+In Table \ref{table:structure}, we summarize the respective advantages and disadvantages of the proposed RIS-aided multiple-antenna NOMA transmission strategies, where ``BB-NOMA'' and ``CB-NOMA'' refer to beamformer-based NOMA and cluster-based NOMA, respectively.